SciRooPlot/SciRooPlot/docs/slides/slides.typ

       - Several ready-to-use templates (e.g. `1d`, `2d`, `1d_ratio`) are provided with SciRooPlot.

       - Existing templates can be used directly or modified to create custom layouts.

+      - Axis ranges, titles, scales, and other axis properties are configured intuitively through plot[pad]['X'], ['Y'], and ['Z'].

+      - List of accessors of Plot, Pad and Axis in appendix.
     ],
     [
       #code-block(